 The safety programs at UNH focus efforts on injury prevention through the development and implementation of policies and procedures for the recognition and identification of hazards and the development of corrective actions.
 OEHS works with campus stakeholders on issues of safety to assist in assuring compliance with applicable regulations, regulatory interpretation, and by providing technical assistance.
-In 2022, OEHS responded to sixty-three (63) requests for technical assistance on a broad range of safety topics including: walking and working surfaces; respiratory protection; PPE; cranes and hoists, contractor safety; fire safety and prevention; emergency action planning; confined space entry; fall protection; the control of hazardous energy (lockout/tagout); welding and cutting; fuel handling; electrical safety; powered industrial trucks; and Mobile Elevating Work Platforms (MEWP).
-This is up when compared to thirty-seven requests in 2021.
+In 2023, OEHS responded to ninety-nine (99) requests for technical assistance on a broad range of safety topics including: walking and working surfaces; respiratory protection; PPE; cranes and hoists, contractor safety; fire safety and prevention; emergency action planning; confined space entry; fall protection; the control of hazardous energy (lockout/tagout); welding and cutting; fuel handling; electrical safety; powered industrial trucks; and Mobile Elevating Work Platforms (MEWP).
+This is up when compared to the sixty-three requests in 2022.